Tropical methods for building real space sextics with totally real tritangent planes: Type (3) tangencies for trivalent tritangents

 \begin{proof} We must treat two situations, depending on whether the tangency is diagonal or horizontal, as indicated in~\autoref{fig:classificationLocalTangencies}.
 We let $P$ be the lower vertex of $\Lambda$ and $P'$ be the remaining tangency point in the type (3bb) tangency.

 We first discuss the diagonal case, which we labeled (3bb1) and (3bb2) in the figure.
 The star of $\Gamma$ at $P$ is fixed by~\autoref{lm:starsTangency3bb}.
 Up to translation, the vertices of the cell $P^{\vee}$ are the points $(0,3)$, $(2,0)$ and $(1,2)$.
 We let $a$, $b$ and $c$ be the corresponding coefficients.
-The local equations at $P'$ fix the value of $\bar{n}$ to be $\bar{n}=\bar{c}/\bar{a}$.
-In turn, up to a Laurent monomial factor, the local equations at $P$ become:
+Up to a Laurent monomial factor, the local equations at $P$ become: